syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% highlight vbnet %}
 [VB]

-'Get the merge field names from the document.
+'Gets the merge field names from the document.

 Dim filednames As String() = document.MailMerge.GetMergeFieldNames()